The Piccadilly Hotel

-The Dilly Hotel is a historic 5-star hotel located at 21 Piccadilly in London, England.
+The Dilly London, known for over a hundred years as The Piccadilly Hotel, is a historic 5-star luxury hotel located at 21 Piccadilly in London, England.

 History

 The hotel opened in 1908 as The Piccadilly Hotel.
-It was bought by Le Méridien in 1986 and renamed Le Méridien Piccadilly.
+The building was designed by Richard Norman Shaw, and it was the first portion of the great scheme for the rebuilding of Piccadilly Circus and the Quadrant of Regent Street to be realised.
+The hotel was bought by Le Méridien in 1986 and renamed Le Méridien Piccadilly.

 In 2010, Starman Hotels, a joint venture between Starwood Capital Group and Lehman Brothers, sold the hotel for £64 million to Host Hotels & Resorts, Dutch pension fund APG and Singaporean sovereign wealth fund GIC.
 In 2019, APG and GIC bought out Host's share, forming Archer Hotel Capital.

-The hotel left Marriott on November 26, 2020 and was renamed The Dilly Hotel.
+The hotel left the Le Méridien division of the Marriott chain on 26 November 2020, and was renamed The Dilly London.
 In 2022, Archer Hotel Capital sold the hotel to Israel-based Fattal Hotels, which announced plans for a £90 million renovation to reposition the property as a luxury hotel.

-The Dilly has a health club with an indoor swimming pool, steam room and massage facilities.
-It is also home to its very own dance studio where world-competitors practice, and two squash courts.
-Terrace at The Dilly is the main restaurant, a botanical oasis with views overlooking Piccadilly.
+The hotel has a health club with an indoor swimming pool, steam room and massage facilities.
+It is also home to a dance studio where world-competitors practice, and two squash courts.
+One of the hotel's two restaurants is Terrace at The Dilly, a botanical oasis with views overlooking Piccadilly.

+In the 1930s, the hotel had a resident orchestra which broadcast on the radio and was led by Sydney Kyte.
+They also appeared on commercial recordings, billed as Sydney Kyte and his Piccadilly Hotel Band.

+In 1969, the hotel hosted the first international symposium on gender identity, named "Aims, Functions and Clinical Problems of a Gender Identity Unit".